• Skip to primary navigation

 A guided walking tour of Antigua with a tour group didn’t sound like much fun with a five-year-old.
 But, a self-guided walking tour where we could take our time, stop when we wanted, check out whatever looked interesting, and grab a beer on a rooftop patio for us and a McDonald’s cheeseburger for Eli?
 Perfect!

 Antigua is such a fascinating city.
-There’s so much to look at with the natural beauty of the surrounding volcanos, cobblestone streets, ruins, and beautiful Spanish Colonial architecture.
-We spent hours walking around different parts of the city and still didn’t see it all.
+There’s so much to look at with the natural beauty of the surrounding volcanoes, cobblestone streets, ruins, and beautiful Spanish Colonial architecture.

 Adding to the charm of Antigua is the huge variety of restaurants.
 It’s such a small town to have so many restaurants and there are so many different food options.
 You can choose local Guatemalan cuisine or cuisine from all different countries.
 There is also fast food, street food, bakeries, and ice cream.
 You could stay in Antigua for weeks and not eat at the same restaurant twice.